Ch. 7 The Interview, 12th-Eng

 4. What does the writer say about the importance of the interview?

 Ans.
-He says that the interview leaves most vivid impressions on our mind.
+He says that the interview leaves the most vivid impressions on our mind.
 It is a supreme medium of communication.
 Over the years, many celebrities have been interviewed.
 They believe that the interview is a source of truth.

 5. Who, in today's world, is our chief source of information about personalities?